ivan-zapreev/Distributed-Translation-Infrastructure/README.md

     * README.md - this document

 ##Supported platforms
-Currently there is only one supported platform: <big>Linux</big>
+Currently there is only one supported platform: <big>Linux</big><br/>
-This project was build and tested on Ubuntu 14.10 64-bit.
+This project was built and tested on Ubuntu 14.10 64-bit.

 ##Building the project